 “Honey apartments” are set up inside a cosy homestead, built in Varnikai village – in the exclusive area of Trakai historical national park, right next to Skaistis which is one of the most beautiful lakes in Trakai.
 This area was also known and appreciated by Lithuanian noblemen in the times of Vytautas the Great.

-The first floor of the homestead was reconstructed in 2016 in order to create a cosy and comfortable recreation and living space.
+The first floor of the homestead, in which the hosts live, was reconstructed in 2016 in order to create a cosy and comfortable recreation and living space.
 The apartments were set up using the British colonial style interior design which is rare in Lithuania.

 British colonial style and decor formed in the 19th century in the Victorian era, when borders of the British colonial empire expanded and reached North and South America, Australia, Europe, Asia and Africa.